GeoKrom/NTUA-Master-Diploma-Thesis-Optimal-Distributed-Control-of-Heterogeneous-Multi-Agent-Systems/README.md

 Division of Signals, Control and Robotics.

-Control and Desicion Theory Laboratory.
+Control and Decision Theory Laboratory.

 ## Abstract